sakithanavod/Graphics_Programming_Diary_SNA/_posts/opengl/2024-08-11-hello-triangle.md

 w-component)
 6. Viewport Transformation (Screen Space): After NDC, the coordinates are mapped to the viewport (using `glViewport`), and rasterization occurs to determine which pixels the geometry covers.

+ OpenGL handles the transformation from Clip Space → NDC → Screen Space internally after the vertex shader.
+You don't need to manually perform these steps.
+{: .notice--success}

 ###  Example Vertex Shader with Model, View, and Projection Transformations

 ```cpp